Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents: Conclusion

 \section{Conclusion}

-This paper examines the vulnerability of the heterogeneous IoA system to model poisoning attacks and highlights the limitations of prevailing distance and similarity-based defenses against adaptive, graph-aware adversaries.
-We propose a novel poisoning method, the GRMP attack, which can exploit higher-order correlations among benign updates to synthesize statistically legitimate but malicious model updates.
-Experiments show that the GRMP attack can manipulate global aggregation and thereby cause significant accuracy degradation while remaining elusive to advanced DiSim-defense mechanism.
-These findings expose a critical resilience gap within IoA and motivate graph-aware secure aggregation schemes, robustness metrics tailored to FL-enabled agents, and evaluation protocols that explicitly emphasize higher-order dependencies.
+This paper proposes a novel dataset-free attack method, the GRMP attack, which exploits higher-order correlations among benign updates to synthesize statistically legitimate yet malicious local updates, thereby compromising the IoA system.
+Experimental results illustrate that the proposed GRMP attack can manipulate global aggregation and induce significant accuracy degradation while remaining elusive to existing defense methods based on Euclidean distance or cosine similarity.
+The GRMP attack raises a serious resilience concern for the ambitious IoA paradigm.
+Future work may explore adaptive aggregation and detection mechanisms that account for higher-order update dependencies, as well as principled defenses against correlation-preserving adversaries.